apache/mahout/website/front/community/gsoc.md

 personal (most things are not).
 This will likely decrease your chances of being selected, not increase them.
 * DO NOT BITE OFF MORE THAN YOU CAN CHEW.
-Every year, there are a few students who propose to implement 3-5 machine learning algorithms on Map/Reduce, all in a two month period.
+Every year, there are a few students who propose to implement 3-5 machine learning algorithms, all in a two month period.
 They NEVER get selected.
 Be realistic.
-All successful projects to date follow, more or less, the following formula:  Implement algorithm on Map/Reduce.
+All successful projects to date follow, more or less, the following formula:  Implement algorithm in Samsara (Mahout's R-Like Scala DSL).
 Write Unit Tests.
 Do some bigger scale tests.
 Write 1 or 2 examples.
-Write Wiki documentation.
+Write Website documentation.
 That's it.
 Trust us, it takes a summer to do these things.